microsoft/LightGBM/R-package/README.md

 Rscript build_r.R
 ```

 The `build_r.R` script builds the package in a temporary directory called `lightgbm_r`.
 It will destroy and recreate that directory each time you run the script.
-That scripts supports the following command-line options:
+That script supports the following command-line options:

 - `--skip-install`: Build the package tarball, but do not install it.
 - `--use-gpu`: Build a GPU-enabled versioon of the library
 - `--use-mingw`: Force the use of MinGW toolchain, regardless of R version.
 - `--use-msys2`: Force the use of MSYS2 toolchain, regardless of R version.

-Note: for the build with Visual Studio/VS Build Tools in Windows, you should use the Windows CMD or Powershell.
+Note: for the build with Visual Studio/VS Build Tools in Windows, you should use the Windows CMD or PowerShell.

 ### Installing a GPU-enabled Build